 Additional details about the New River Gorge National Park are available on-line.

-Over the past several decades, Nelson Stover has written poems which give voice to the plants and animals which have shaped Planet Earth.
-Some of these are have been compiled into Voices On a Walk Thru Time in hopes that they may inspire other stories.
+Over the past several decades, Nelson Stover has written poems which give voice to the geological forces, plants and animals which have shaped Planet Earth.
+Some of these are have been compiled into Voices On a Walk Through Time in hopes that they may inspire other stories.